 The first “incident” happened in September.
-Eric didn’t show up for my birthday celebration because he tripped on the dog and fell down the stairs.
-The second time he tripped, I dismissed the sick feeling and said, “They should really put carpet or something on those stairs.”
+Eric didn’t show up for a birthday celebration because he tripped on the dog and fell down the stairs.
+The second time he tripped, friends dismissed the sick feeling and said, “They should really put carpet or something on those stairs.”
 Other small incidents happened – bruises here, sprains there.
-I knew they drank a lot of beer, so I told myself maybe that was causing the injuries.
+They were a couple that drank a lot of beer, so there was speculation alcohol was the caused of the injuries.

 On Christmas morning Eric was taken to the emergency room.
 Andrea had attacked him with a baseball bat.
 The injuries were serious and he required multiple stitches.
 He had two black eyes, a broken nose, and a few broken ribs.
 He spent two nights in the hospital and could no longer keep the abuse a secret.

 After the hospital stay, Eric didn’t go home.
 Instead, he stayed with a friend.
 Two weeks later, when the wounds had healed, he went back.
 A month later she attacked him again, this time by pushing him down the stairs.
-Eric moved back home, but still talks with Andrea.
+Eric moved back home to his own family, but still talks with Andrea.
 They continue to pretend as though nothing happened.

 As many as 1 in 3 victims of domestic violence are male.
 The National Hotline for Domestic Violence reports that: